 Sales Development Rep (The Hunter)

-Sales development reps (SDRs) are the traditional cold caller sales reps.
-They find new leads for account executives to track and are often the first point of contact a new lead has with your organization.
-SDRs uncover leads from a variety of sources, building contact lists, and then reaching out to contacts to gauge their interest.
+Sales Development Reps (SDRs) have traditionally been called cold callers.
+They find new leads for account executives and are often the first point of contact a new potential customer has with your organization.
+SDRs source leads from a variety of places, building contact lists, and then reaching out to contacts to gauge their interest.

-Because Sales development reps are primarily responsible for bringing in new business, they are the not as closely involved with closing a final deal.
+Because Sales development reps are primarily responsible for bringing in new business, they are not as closely involved with closing a final deal.
 They do, however, help qualify the best leads for AEs.
-Consider incentives that motivate SDRs to pass high quality leads to AEs and also reward them for leads they brought in that later close.
+Consider incentives that motivate SDRs to pass high-quality leads to AEs and also reward them for leads they brought in that later close.

-Sales specialists support sales by presenting demos and developing proposals.
-The more complex the sale, the more important it is to have a sales specialist present to help with any in-depth industry-specific questions and challenges that may arise.
+Sales specialists, also known as sales consultants, support sales by presenting demos and developing proposals for potential customers.
+The more complex the sale, the more important it is to have a sales specialist present to help with any industry-specific questions and challenges that may arise.